ximbi1/AOP-007/README.md

 - **Git-aware ergonomics**: status/diff helpers, commit/revert with confirmation.
 - **Composite goals handled safely**: multi-part instructions are split into independent sub-goals (inspect/read vs create/modify), each inferred, planned, executed, and evaluated in isolation; global success only when all sub-goals succeed.
 - **Semantic understanding as a first-class artifact**: per-file semantic summaries from INSPECT plus a repository-level behavior/purpose synthesis (one LLM call) feed documentation generation; no snippets or code execution required.
+- **Strict closing summaries**: final Key actions/Result sections are derived only from actual created/modified files, without invented artifacts or inferred documentation.
+- **Optional human explanation**: an extra Explanation section can be generated from verified summaries, while the factual sections remain deterministic.

 ## Quickstart